Director of Southern Studies

 David A. Davis, Associate Professor of English and Director of Fellowships and Scholarships (PhD, North Carolina, 2006): Dr. Davis studies modern southern literature and culture and chairs the Sidney Lanier prize committee.
+He is the author of World War I and Southern Modernism (Mississippi, 2017).
 He has published essays in African American Review, Mississippi Quarterly, Southern Literary Journal, Southern Quarterly, and several other journals.
-He edited Not Only War by Victor Daly, Hard Times on the Southern Chain Gang by John L. Spivak, and co-edited Writing in the Kitchen: Essays on Southern Literature and Foodways with Tara Powell.
-He is currently writing a book about World War I and southern modernism.
+He edited Not Only War by Victor Daly (Virginia, 2010), Hard Times on the Southern Chain Gang by John L. Spivak (South Carolina 2012), and co-edited Writing in the Kitchen: Essays on Southern Literature and Foodways with Tara Powell (Mississippi, 2014).
+He is currently writing a book about southern literature and sharecropping.

 Chester J. Fontenot, Jr., Baptist Professor of English and Director of Africana Studies (PhD, UC-Irvine, 1975): Dr. Fontenot is the author or editor of four books, including two works in the influential series, Studies in Black American Literature, and the first book-length study of racial theorist Frantz Fanon.
 Also an ordained Baptist minister, Dr. Fontenot has worked extensively with black gangs and is currently writing two books growing out of those experiences, Gangs, Gods, and Gospels: The Appeal of African-American Street Gangs for Youths and Why Stand Ye Gazing: A Critique of African-American Christianity, 1845-1996.
 Dr. Fontenot was a founding member and first chair of the Modern Language Association African-American Literature Section and editor of the Black American Literature Forum.